-Council's service structure has 39 frontline and internal services.
+Council's service structure has 38 frontline and internal services.
 Services have been aligned to highlight how Council will achieve the Community Strategic Plan goals, objectives and strategies.

 Note - Allocated budget does not include internal costs.
-Four-year projections are based on current service levels and planned CPI increases from the LTFP and will be reviewed annually based on new Program and Project requirements.
+Four year projections are based on current service levels and planned CPI increases from the LTFP and will be reviewed annually based on new Program and Project requirements.
+Structure changes in 2022 have resulted in budget reallocation between Services.